-- The 2013 Can-Am ATV must be purchased as new and unused by its first owner from a Can-Am ATV dealer authorized to distribute Can-Am ATVs in the country in which the sale occurred ("Can-Am ATV dealer"); - The BRP specified pre-delivery inspection process must be completed and documented and signed by the purchaser; - The 2013 Can-Am ATV must have undergone proper registration by an authorized Can-Am ATV dealer;
+- The 2011 Can-Am ATV must be purchased as new and unused by its first owner from a Can-Am ATV dealer authorized to distribute Can-Am ATVs in the country in which the sale occurred ("Can-Am ATV dealer"); - The BRP specified pre-delivery inspection process must be completed and documented; - The 2011 Can-Am ATV must have undergone proper registration by an authorized Can-Am ATV dealer;

-- The 2013 Can-Am ATV must be purchased in the country in which the purchaser resides; - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The 2011 Can-Am ATV must be purchased in the country in which the purchaser resides; - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-BRP will not honor this limited warranty to any private use owner or commercial use owner if one of the preceding conditions has not been met.
+BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
 Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.